 While smaller companies may not be able to offer the same name recognition and long list of perks — free lunches and in-office massage therapy, for instance — they’re finding success by selling candidates on the benefits of working for smaller companies.
 These smaller, high-growth companies work on new projects with big impacts where a single employee can really stand out and work their way up the corporate ladder.

 With more tech job roles to fill than ever before, Canada is a hot spot for tech workers from all over the world.
-And if you’re interested in determining your chances at immigrating to Canada, make sure to head over here to take our quick quiz!
+And if you’re interested in determining your chances at immigrating to Canada, make sure to sign up to the Visto portal for free here.

 This post was initially prepared by a group of graduate students / recent graduates that are exploring issues related to the Canadian immigration programs for skilled workers.
 Their project is powered by Visto!